 The majority of Ajaccio attractions are located in the old town area, located a 5-minute walk from the cruise terminal.
-It is very easy to get around as they are all within a short walking distance from each other.
+It is very easy to get around as they are all within a short walking distance of each other.

 1. Ajaccio Cathedral

-The Cathedral of the Assumption of Saint Mary (Cathédrale Notre-Dame de l’Assomption de Ajaccio in French) was built in the 16th century and is one of the most iconic historic landmarks located in the heart of Ajaccio old town.
+The Cathedral of the Assumption of Saint Mary (Cathédrale Notre-Dame de l’Assomption de Ajaccio in French) was built in the 16th century and is one of the most iconic historic landmarks located in the heart of Ajaccio’s old town.
 Dedicated to ‘La Madonuccia’, or Little Madonna, the city’s patron saint who is believed to have spared the town from the plague, the cathedral is famous for Napoleon Bonaparte’s marble baptismal font, where he was baptized in 1771.
-Inside the Chapel of the Madonna of Pianto, the visitors can admire “The Triumph of Religion”, the famous painting by Eugène Delacroix.
+Inside the Chapel of the Madonna of Pianto, visitors can admire “The Triumph of Religion”, the famous painting by Eugène Delacroix.

 2. Bonaparte House